rsksmart/devportal-1.0/kb/rskj.md

 RSKj can also run in a “localhost”-only environment, without connecting to any public network - [RSK Regtest](/rsk/node/configure/switch-network/#regtest)

+> The `--import` feature can be used to import the block database from an external source.
+See example for [using the import feature](/kb/rskj-for-developers/#import-rskj)

 If you do one of the following activities, you are likely to need to run RSKj on your computer.

 - Development <!-- → /kb/rskj-for-developers TODO add link -->